The Fuma Conspiracy: Release details

-Although classed as an OVA by TMS, The Fuma Conspiracy was first given a theatrical release on December 26, 1987.
+Although classified as an original video animation by TMS, The Fuma Conspiracy was first given a theatrical release on December 26, 1987.
 The home release followed on April 5, 1988.
 Due to this, some media consider it to be a theatrical movie.

-In the United States, AnimEigo released it in early 2003 under the title Rupan III: The Fuma Conspiracy, and referred to the title character as "Rupan" in the English dub and subtitle scripts.
+In the United States, AnimEigo released it in 1994 under the title Rupan III: The Fuma Conspiracy, and referred to the title character as "Rupan" in the English dub and subtitle scripts.
 Licensor Toho demanded the change out of fear that the estate of Maurice Leblanc, creator of the original Arsene Lupin, would sue for the unauthorized use of the name.
 In October 2007, a 20th anniversary edition was released by Discotek Media under the title Lupin the 3rd: The Fuma Conspiracy.
 It is now out of print.

 Critical reception

 While The Fuma Conspiracy is one of the more highly regarded Lupin III movies in America, it was not well received in Japan.
 The replacement of the usual voice actors and the usual composer alienated the fans.
 However, the animation values are exceptionally high, as seen in the police chase through the market.
 For example, the license plates are legible and the sideswipe scratches are visible, too.

 Mike Crandol, writing for Anime News Network, called The Fuma Conspiracy "quite possibly the best-animated installment of the series", far superior to the later TV specials.
 He praised the chase scenes as the film's highlights and the fact that the characters "express their personality through their movements", something he said is uncommon in anime.
 However, Crandol stated the "touch-and-go plot" makes it a poor introduction to Lupin III for new viewers and felt that the film was too "rushed".
 On the voice actor change, he noted that Toshio Furukawa makes Lupin sound like a "novice scamp than the experienced thief from other adventures."
-Otaku USAs Daryl Surat also called this the best Lupin animation and praised the chase sequences.
+Otaku USA's Daryl Surat also called this the best Lupin animation and praised the chase sequences.